learn-co-curriculum/dsc-introduction-to-numpy/README.md

 ```
 T(°C) = (T(°F) - 32) × 5/9
 ```
-Let's see an example of how we would perform this conversion with a Python list and a NumPy qrray.
+Let's see an example of how we would perform this conversion with a Python list and a NumPy array.

 ```python